How to Build Interactive Demos in 2024 (+Examples)

 Step 3: Create a storyboard

-Once you’ve got a rough sketch, run through it yourself a few times to confirm the main takeaways from each piece of content match what you’re conveying in the demo.
-Then, share it across the org.
+Run through your outline a few times to confirm the main takeaways from each piece of content match what you plan to show in the demo.
+Then, share your outline across the org.

 Tara Quehl, Product Marketing Director at Demandbase, shared in our customer interview series, “Ask for feedback from other teams who get exposure to prospects and customers.
 They have insights that you may not.”

-Plus, you can start getting buy-in from other departments and foster excitement even before the demo is publicly shared.
+And there’s another bonus to sharing early: you can start getting buy-in from other departments and foster excitement — before the demo is publicly shared.

 • Keep each demo flow to 8 - 15 steps